 I consume books the way a starving man eats KFC.
 Want to join me?
-Here are some of my favorite reads, especially chosen for entrepreneurs, influencers, and marketers.
+Here are some of my favorite reads, especially chosen for entrepreneurs, marketers, and aspiring thought leaders.

 Rarely do I give out five star ratings, but this is the most immediately useful business book I’ve ever read, and every entrepreneur and executive needs to read it.

 Trying to figure out that whole virtual assistant thing?

 I don’t have any tattoos and never will, but I can easily understand why Ryan Holiday has “Ego is the Enemy” tattooed on one forearm, and the title of his last book The Obstacle is the Way tattooed on the other.

 The Power of Self-Confidence: Become Unstoppable, Irresistible, and Unafraid in Every Area of Your Life by Brian Tracy

 What would you do today if a positive outcome were guaranteed?